-Using the example above, you would set your event as follows:
+Using the example above, you would set your event dashboard as follows:

-- Select your Pricing Group (from your event on the dashboard) and select the specific Ticket Type to be in limited supply (in this case it will be the seated ticket type.
+- Select your Pricing Group, select the specific Ticket Type to be in limited supply (in this case it will be the seated ticket type.

 - From the tab Capacity, select 'Limit the number of Seated tickets available for sale', and define how many places with seats you have (in this example this will be 20).
 Once your ticket has reached its capacity, it will show as being SOLD OUT.

 Early bird discount